tomeko/moto-tilt-blinds/README.md

+> :information_source: Note, this is an older/alternative implementation.
+The latest is in [the main branch](https://github.com/tomeko/moto-tilt-blinds)

 ## Summary

 Motorized tilt control for horizontal slat-style blinds over Wifi.
 There are quite a few similar projects & products out there but I couldn't find one that fit the requirements listed below: